MrMicrowaveOven/AlgorithmsCurriculum/lectures/crushing-the-technical-interview.md

 # How to Crush Technical Interviews

 Part 1:

--1.
-Prep
+0. Prep
   a.
+Print out this page
+  b.
 Put on MIC
+  c.
+Put problem on board
+  d.
+Write that you need pen and paper
 0. Overview of how the onsite works (5 mins)
   a.
 What is the schedule of the day?
   b.
 You go into four different conference rooms, whiteboard